ahelsing/geni-tools/doc/CreatingBinaries.md

 * `File -> New -> Disk Image from Folder`
 * Select `~/omniTools`
 * Save the image as `omniTools-2.7-mac-rc1-try1` (or whatever)
-* Change "Image Format" to "read+write"
+* Change `Image Format` to `read+write`
-* If it fails with "Resource Busy", try closing all other apps and windows, empty the trash, and try again
+* If it fails with `Resource Busy`, try closing all other apps and windows, empty the trash, and try again
 * Double click the .dmg name to mount the disk
-* Rename the mounted volume to remove the "-rc1" bit
+* Rename the mounted volume to remove the `-rc1` bit
 * Open the volume in Finder
 * Open a new Finder window and navigate to the `omniTools-2.7` folder within the mounted volume, so you can see `background.png`
 * Select the volume and hit `Cmd-J`
 * Towards the bottom of that window, change `Background` from `White` to `Picture`
 * Select `background.png` from the other Finder window and drag that to the space shown
 * Close that info window
-* Re-organize the new Finder window with a background, so `omniTools-2.7` is to left of the arrow and `Applications` to the right, and the 2 .TXT files are one above the other.
+* Re-organize the new Finder window with a background, so `omniTools-2.7` is to left of the arrow and `Applications` to the right, and the 2 .txt files are one above the other.
 Then resize the window to fit well.
 * Close the Finder and info windows
-* In `Disk Utilit`y, select the DMG
+* In `Disk Utility`, select the DMG
-* Click 'Convert'
+* Click `Convert`
 * `Image Format -> compressed`
 * Click `OK` to replace the existing .dmg
 * Click the .dmg and select `Open`